 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The submission has not been previously published, nor is it under consideration by another journal (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The text adheres to the requirements outlined in the author guidelines.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-- The text is double-spaced; uses 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end, and are properly numbered.
+- The text is double-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-Meditations, of approximately 3,000 words in length (maximum), excluding notes and references, discussing arguments published in the JPE, which demonstrate expertise in relevant areas of research and make an original contribution to the area of philosophy of emotion are also welcomed.
+Full-length article commentaries, of approximately 8,000 words in length (maximum), excluding notes and references, discussing arguments published in the JPE, and which demonstrate expertise in relevant areas of research and make an original contribution to the area of philosophy of emotion are also welcomed.
 The JPE does not publish shorter article commentaries, except as part of a symposium, due to our extensive double-anonymous review process.

 The JPE is a biannual online, open access scholarly journal that publishes full-length articles, book symposiums, book reviews, and special issues under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, in which authors will retain the copyright to their work (i.e., their initial manuscript and any revisions submitted to the JPE), and manage their own permissions for other uses.
 The rights to any material produced by the JPE, including any pre-publication proofs, are held by the JPE as the licensor under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 The JPE gives authors the right to use and distribute their published articles in accordance with this license, however, we advise authors and readers to please consult the terms of this license before using any of the material that is published on the JPE site.

-The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and its associated society, and it will not be made available for any other purpose or to any other party.
+The names and email addresses entered in this site will be used exclusively for the stated purposes of this journal and its associated society, and it will not be made available for any other purpose or to any other party.